January 29, 2017

 - KRK Powered Studio Monitors

 - Rode NT-USB Mic (what you hear me through)

 - Carvin AC120 Power Conditioner (Separate power for all Audio components)

 - Homemade wood desk measuring about 8ft long by 4 feet wide.
-I swapped sawhorses for an adjustable manual crank setup to add in a standing desk feature.
-Love this desk with a passion.
+I swapped sawhorses for an adjustable manual crank set up to add in a standing desk feature.
+I love this desk with a passion.